 What can you do at the National Gallery of Australia?

-The National Gallery of Australia is a remarkable cultural destination where locals and tourists alike can explore, appreciate, and engage with a vast collection of Australian, Indigenous, and international art.
-The gallery hosts a variety of events including major temporary art exhibitions, film screenings and panel discussions on art and culture.
-The gallery is a space for everyone with family-orientated creative workshops and interactive children programs!
-Within the striking Brutalist building lies the James Fairfax Theatre which hosts a range of different events, including beautiful Candlelight concerts.
+The NGA is open daily from 10am to 5pm.
+It hosts a variety of events including temporary art exhibitions, film screenings and panel discussions on art and culture.
+The gallery is a space for everyone, boasting family-orientated creative workshops and interactive children programs.
+Within the striking Brutalist building lies the James Fairfax Theatre, which hosts a range of different events, including beautiful Candlelight concerts.

-Is the National Gallery free entry?
+Is The National Gallery free entry?